 - At least one representative of the team needs to be participating in the race Google Hangouts conference call.
 Links will be sent before each race.

-- Disrespecting and speaking ill of GTR24H or other participants is considered an offense (See “GTR24H Rights” pt.
+- Disrespecting and speaking ill of GTR24H or other participants is considered an offence (See “GTR24H Rights” pt.
 4).

-- GTR24H may hand over contact details on team captains to third parties.
+- GTR24H may hand over the contact details of team captains and drivers to third parties.

-- GTR24H may sanction the team’s participation in races or the entire season if unsportsmanlike behavior, cheating or any misconduct has been associated with the team or any of its drivers.
+- GTR24H may sanction the team’s participation in races or the entire season if unsportsmanlike behaviour, cheating or any misconduct has been associated with the team or any of its drivers.

-- Failing to adhere to the requirements will trigger the following sanctions.
+- Failing to adhere to the requirements, depending on severity will trigger all or any of the following sanctions.

-- Second offense: Championship points deduction depending on the severity of the offense.
+- Second offence: Championship points deduction depending on the severity of the offence.

-- Third offense: Termination of the contract and exclusion from future events.
+- Third offence: Termination of the contract and exclusion from future events.

 - Any content from GTR24H marked as “Confidential” may not be shared with any third parties.
-Doing so is considered an offense (See “GTR24H Rights” pt.
+Doing so is considered an offence (See “GTR24H Rights” pt.
 4).